Ein ad-Duyuk al-Foqa

 Ein ad-Duyuk al-Foqa (عين الديوك الفوقا), also called Duyuk, is a Palestinian village in the Jericho Governorate in the eastern West Bank situated in the Jordan Valley, located 3 km northwest of Jericho.
-According to the Palestinian Central Bureau of Statistics, Ein ad-Duyuk al-Foqa had a population of over 814 inhabitants in mid-year 2006.
+According to the Palestinian Central Bureau of Statistics, Ein ad-Duyuk al-Foqa had a population of 885 inhabitants in 2017.
 In 1997, refugees constituted 27.9% of the population.
 The primary health care for the village is through contributions from the Ministry of Health and Medical Relief Committee.

 History

 Antiquity

 Under the Seleucid Empire, the peak of nearby Jebel Quruntul was fortified and garrisoned to control Jericho and the roads leading through the mountains from it to Jerusalem.
 The original Hebrew name is not preserved except in the Greek transcriptions of 1 Maccabees and Josephus, which call it Dok and Dagon.
 It was the scene of Simon Maccabeus's assassination by his son-in-law Ptolemy.
 The later lavra monastery beside the Grotto of the Temptation also had a name transcribed into Greek as Douka.